KansaiUser/Path_Planning_Project/README.md

      * If only the left lane is open go left
      * If only the right lane is open go right

-With this simle strategy, we have decided as an ego_car to go left, right or stay on the lane (reducing the speed)
+With this simple strategy, we have decided as an ego_car to go left, right or stay on the lane (reducing the speed)